tamhoang1412/backend-swe-interview-questions/answers/database.md

 ## What algorithm and data structure indexing used?
 And why?

 Index can use a hash table or B-Tree.
-(The index decided used depend on data type and how you query data)[https://dev.mysql.com/doc/refman/8.0/en/index-btree-hash.html].
+[The index decided used depend on data type and how you query data](https://dev.mysql.com/doc/refman/8.0/en/index-btree-hash.html).

 ## How composite indexing works?